whitneyburton/portfolios/students/max_tedford/20150814-max_tedford-m3.markdown

 ### Giving Feedback

-According to the Feedback application:

-* Rob and Whitney requested feedback from me for their portfolios.
+Rob and Whitney requested feedback from me for their portfolios.
 I completed both their requests.

 ### Playing a Part

-* On Friday, July 17, I delivered a lightning talk "Hello, Mr. Roboto"
+* On Friday, July 17, I delivered a lightning talk "Wine 102: How Technology is Changing the Wine Industry"
 * On Friday, July 24, I purchased and delivered breakfast for all of Turing
 * On Friday, July 31, I organized a Turing field day for students, staff, and families
 * Throughout the duration of the module I participated in Student Advisory Board, providing feedback to the staff on improving Turing.
 I unfortunately had to be absent from SAB on Thursday, July 9 and Thursday, August 6.
+Otherwise, I attended regularly.